-At SJD Barcelona Children's Hospital, we have the unique human and technical resources to examine and treat children's eyes in the least invasive and most appropriate way possible, even if a child has trouble sitting still, and in most cases without the need for anaesthesia.
+At SJD Barcelona Children's Hospital, we have unique human and technical resources to examine and treat children's eyes in the least invasive and most appropriate way possible, even if a child has trouble sitting still, and in most cases without the need for anaesthesia.

 We have devices specially designed to examine children.
-In addition, we ourselves have developed devices that did not exist on the market, for example, the GazeLab, which helps to digitally record all types of eye movement.
+In addition, we ourselves have developed devices that did not exist on the market, for example, the GazeLab, which helps to digitally record all types of eye movements.
 This is very useful in strabismus and in the study of certain neurological diseases.

 In the Paediatric Ophthalmology Department, we use the following technology for investigations: